dpphat/MFtools/README.md

 -   Reading the basic transport package file (readbtn(rootname))
 -   Reading the headsave file (readhds(rootname, NLAY, NTTS))
 -   Reading the unformatted concentration file (readucn(ucrootname, NLAY, NTTS))
+-   Reading the well package file (readwel(rootname, NSP))
 -   Reading no-flow array file (readnoflow(FILE, rootname))
+-   Writing the headsave file (readhds(hds, ofl))
 -   Writing the unformatted concentration file based on a concentration dataframe (writeucn(ucn, ofl))

-The library also includes a utility function for calculating contaminant mass based on information from the headsave file (i.e., saturated thickness), porosity read from the basic transport package, and concentrations from the unformatted concentration file (masscalc(BTN, HDS, UCN))
+The library also includes a set of utility functions for the following tasks:

+-   Calculating contaminant mass based on information from the headsave file (i.e., saturated thickness), porosity read from the basic transport package, and concentrations from the unformatted concentration file (masscalc(BTN, HDS, UCN))
+-   Reading a noflow matrix file (readnoflow(FILE, rootname))
+-   Coordinate rotation for rotated models.
+This utility calculates X and Y coordinates from a data-frame (i.e., the BOT dataframe in the discretization file) based on a user-specified rotation and X and Y off-sets (rot(X\_off, Y\_off, ROT, Xin = X, Yin = Y))
+-   Coordinate rotation from global coordinates to model coordinates (rot2mod(X\_off, Y\_off, ROT, Xin = X, Yin = Y))
+-   Calculating longitudinal dispersivity based on the approach developed by Xu and Eckstein (1995) (disp(PLUME\_L, UNITS = "feet"))

 The functions from the MFtools library use rootnames to read files.
 Rootnames are based on the MODFLOW rootname convention such that files consist of a rootname and an extension that describes the MODFLOW file.